Enable Azure Storage

 |WebFiles/CloudStorageAccount||Provide the same connection string as provided for the FileStorage/CloudStorageAccount setting.|

-To view and add attachments stored in Azure on basic and advanced forms on your site, you will need to configure notes as attachments as well as add basic form or advanced form metadata with the File Attachment Location set to Azure Blob Storage.
+To view and add attachments stored in Azure on basic and multistep forms on your site, you will need to configure notes as attachments as well as add basic form or multistep form metadata with the File Attachment Location set to Azure Blob Storage.

 You can then add attachments to records on web pages.